AnyLog-co/documentation/blockchain configuration.md

 Nodes in the network can be configured to synchronize their local metadata with a global metadata hosted by a blockchain platform.
-With proper configuration, when a node updates the metadata, the updates will be published on the blockchain platform and at the same time, updates done by peer nodes and are published on the blockchain, become available to the members of the network.
+With proper configuration, when a node updates the metadata, the updates will be published on the blockchain platform and at the same time, updates done by peer nodes and are published on the blockchain become available to the members of the network.
 This document explains how to configure a node sch that updates to the metadata are published on the blockchain platform and how to configure to continuously receive metadata updates published by peers.